Äldre nyheter efter

 facilities.
 Our invitation at OSC is on a space-available basis," he

 explained.
-Maryland-DC AMSAT Coordinator Pat Kilroy, WD8LAQ, tells
+Maryland-DC AMSAT Coordinator Pat Kilroy, WD8LAQ, tells ANS that

 P3D will be "hidden" in the chamber for up to ten days during the